 For this trip, there are two booking classes that are offered, which are known as Standard and Premium.
 If you would like additional legroom, opt for Premium.
 Each train is equipped with unlimited Wi-Fi.
 All passengers have the right to bring two suitcases and one carry-on item with them, which must be stored in the luggage area of your respective train car.
 You may bring a bike with you at no additional cost as long as it is folded and placed in a bag.
 Small pets are allowed on board, but they must stay in a pet carrier for the duration of your voyage.
 Trenitalia trains are accessible for passengers with disabilities.
 If you will need additional help, contact the company ahead of time, and they will have an employee ready to assist you with boarding and storing your luggage.

 If you’re hoping to book particularly affordable tickets for trains from Lucca to Rome, there are a few tricks that you can use to find them.
 For example, when possible, opt for the journey that is the slowest or has the highest number of transfers, as these will generally be cheaper than nonstop or high-speed trains.
 Booking your reservation as far in advance as possible is also an easy way to find affordable tickets.
 If you are flexible with the times and dates that you will be traveling, it will give you the freedom to select the cheapest ticket available.

-Omio customers traveling this route book their trains from Lucca to Roma Termini.
+Omio customers traveling this route depart most frequently from Lucca and arrive in Roma Termini.